Crown Perth: 2010s

 On 14 December 2011, James Packer as the Executive Chairman of Crown Limited announced the re-branding of Burswood Entertainment Complex as Crown Perth.
 In March 2012 it was confirmed that the hotels on site would also be re-branded in line with sister complex Crown Melbourne upon completion of a $750 million refurbishment.
 InterContinental Burswood became Crown Metropol Perth from 27 June 2012, while the Holiday Inn Perth Burswood was officially rebranded Crown Promenade on 20 June 2012.

 On 1 August 2012 it was revealed a new 500-room "six star" hotel would be built at Burswood at a cost of $568 million.
 The hotel, Crown Towers, was built by Multiplex and opened in December 2016.
 It is Perth's largest, taking the casino's hotel capacity to 1,200 rooms.
 Colin Barnett, the then-premier of Western Australia also made the announcement saying his government was also backing a bid by Crown to increase its number of poker machines by 500, and the number of gaming tables by 130.

+2020s

+In February 2026, the Urban Food District, a new food precinct opened; it is the first major development to open at the resort in more than a decade.
+The precinct consist of several eateries and bars, and includes outlets from both local brands and international chains such Chatime and Eggslut.